 - Reach out to your network regularly to see how they’re doing, offer support, and pass along something of interest to them.

-- Support your network with “Likes”, shares and comments on their updates and Pulse articles.
+- Support your network with “Likes”, shares, other reactions, and comments on their updates and Pulse articles.

 If You’re Job Hunting Undercover